• broken image

 A farmhouse, parts of which date back to medieval times,

-which will become an educational space or housing
+which will become an educational space with accommodation

 • Our Plan

-We are working with architects IDK.
-Below is our masterplan for the site.
+Below is our masterplan for the site, created with IDK architects.

 broken image